Vaccines’ Impact On Alzheimer’s Disease, Parkinson’s Disease Unknown

 As millions of people scramble to get vaccinated against the coronavirus, millions of others are not convinced of the necessity, effectiveness and safety.
-Some critics suggest that the mRNA vaccine has the potential to cause prion disease.
-An equally important question is what will the vaccine do to those who already have prion disease, including Alzheimer’s disease and Parkinson’s disease.
+I don’t believe that the mRNA vaccine will cause prion disease.
+My concern is what will the vaccine do to those who already have prion disease, including Alzheimer’s disease and Parkinson’s disease.

 Proteins are in all living organisms and include many essential biological compounds such as enzymes, hormones, and antibodies.
 Every cell in the human body contains protein, which is an extremely complex substance consisting of amino acid residues that are connected by peptide bonds.
 Proteins perform vital functions within each cell, said to be carrying out the duties specified by the information encoded in genes.
 With the exception of certain types of RNA, most other biological molecules are relatively inert elements upon which proteins act.